-NBCA has a number of important awareness programs that are ongoing, and we are always working on new ideas to expand and improve our outreach efforts.
-Chief among these programs are:
+NBCA orchestrates a number of important awareness programs that are ongoing, and we are always working on new ideas to expand and improve our outreach efforts.
+Chief among our awareness programs are:

-NBCA’s widely acclaimed public awareness campaign — called Stop the Clot, Spread the Word™ — which stems from NBCA’s five-year cooperative agreement or collaboration with the Centers for Disease Control and Prevention, involves a dynamic online or digital media campaign that is reaching tens of millions of people with information about blood clot risks and blood clot signs and symptoms.
+NBCA’s widely acclaimed public awareness campaign — called Stop the Clot, Spread the Word™ — which stems from NBCA’s five-year cooperative agreement or collaboration with the Centers for Disease Control and Prevention, involves a dynamic online or digital media campaign that reaches tens of millions of people each year with information about blood clot risks and blood clot signs and symptoms.

 This campaign, which rolled out in March 2015 in recognition of Blood Clot Awareness Month, is made possible through funding provided to the National Blood Clot Alliance by the Centers for Disease Control and Prevention under Cooperative Agreement number 1U27DD001153.

-In Year 2 of this program, in 2016, NBCA and CDC efforts are focused on DVT/PE risks associated with hospitalization, pregnancy, and oncology.
+In Year 2 and Year 3 of this program, NBCA and CDC efforts have been focused on DVT/PE risks associated with hospitalization, pregnancy, and oncology.

-Stay tuned for more information about these efforts.
+Stay tuned for more information about this crucial public health effort.

-For more information about this program, please contact NBCA’s Communications Department here.
+For more information about this program, please contact NBCA’s Director of Communications & Health Marketing here.

 NBCA has a unique Web-based information portal, focused singularly on the risk of blood clots among women, particularly women of child bearing age who are making important choices about birth control.

 Working in partnership with the Alexandra L. Rowan Memorial Foundation, this program focuses squarely on the information needs of women.

 This important program was unveiled in August 2015.
 You can learn more about the program here.
 Or, visit the program Web portal at womenandbloodclots.org.
 The campaign also features a multi-part video series you can view here, as well as a striking companion infographic you can see here.